 Very rich breakfast, lunch and dinner are offered in the main restaurant, which is conveniently hidden behind the front bar and the pool.
 So just in case you forget to drink hydrate with your meal, you can grab a drink when leaving the restaurant.
 The drinks with lunch and dinner are served by waiters who never forget to refill your glass.
 And yes, even though Maldives are a Muslim country, they do serve alcohol in the islands.

 Besides the restaurant, the main bar and pool bar there are 3 more bars around the island, all of them on stunning locations.
 My favorite was Café Mass, which was the closest to our bungalow.
-It offers the best ambient and a nice view towards the peer where the hydroplanes are landing.
+It offers the best ambient and a nice view towards the jetty where the hydroplanes are landing.
 Which happens twice a day I think.
-The second one on the beach is the Sunset bar with a breathtaking view over the 50 shades of crystal clear blue water.
+The second one on the beach is the Sunset bar with a breathtaking view of the Indian ocean.

 For those of you who suffer from various types of pains, or just fancy a facial, there is one Chinese massage salon and a beauty corner with hair stylist.
 If you are into massages, do try the Chinese guys, because they are fabulous.
 They can hardly speak English, so be prepared to communicate with hands.
 And be prepared for lots of pain because they mean business.
 When I couldn’t resist any more from moaning, the nice masseuse asked: “Oooo you like?”
 And to my “No, this is pain” answer, she got very excited “Oooo very pain.
 Very good!”
 But trust me, they are worth every dollar.

 Bring only flip flops or some very light shoes for the evening, so you don’t step on a stone or in case you are afraid of the dark.Dress code in the main restaurant is no bikini, so make sure you have some scarf around your body at least.
 And guys, honestly, no one wants to see you hairy chests at lunch.